 - Production facilities for directly life-saving medical products as of an annual turnover of € 90.68 million;

-- Production facilities and warehouses for other pharmaceuticals as well as pharmacies as of 4.65 million packages put on the market per year; or
+- Production facilities and warehouses for other pharmaceuticals as well as pharmacies with 4.65 million packages put on the market per year; or

-- Diagnostic and therapeutic laboratories as of 1.5 million orders/year.
+- Diagnostic and therapeutic laboratories with 1.5 million orders/year.

 On March 25, 2020, the European Commission (EU Commission) published in the EU Official Journal Guidance to the Member States concerning foreign direct investment and free movement of capital from third countries, and the protection of Europe's strategic assets, ahead of the entering into force of Regulation (EU) 2019/452 (FDI Screening Regulation which will come into force on 11 October 2020).
 The EU Commission emphasizes that the EU's openness to foreign investment needs to be balanced by appropriate screening tools.
 In the context of the COVID-19 emergency, the EU Commission expects an increased risk of attempts to acquire healthcare capacities (for example for the productions of medical or protective equipment) or related industries such as research establishments (for instance developing vaccines) via foreign direct investment.
 The EU Commission therefore requests the Member States to remain vigilant that any such FDI does not have a harmful impact on the EU's capacity to cover the health needs of its citizens.

-In light of the current COVID-19 pandemic and related overall economic vulnerability, on April 27, 2020 the German BMWi proposed further precautionary measures regarding foreign direct investments in the healthcare sector (for further information please see our Client Alert of May 4, 2020).
-With this AWV proposal, the German government is also implementing the above mentioned guidance from the EU Commission to the EU Member States.
+In light of the current COVID-19 pandemic and related overall economic vulnerability, on April 27, 2020, the German BMWi proposed further precautionary measures regarding foreign direct investments in the healthcare sector (for further information, please see our Client Alert of May 4, 2020).
+With this AWV amendment, the German government is also implementing the above mentioned guidance from the EU Commission to the EU Member States.

-The recent BMWi-draft adds more examples of activities to the list of "critical activities" (i.e., which will trigger a filing requirement as of an acquisition of at least 10% of the voting rights by a non-EU/EFTA investor) that are essential to public security and order by default.
-Four of the proposed clauses aim at protecting the healthcare sector.
-The list includes:
+The BMWi-draft intended to add more examples of activities to the list of "critical activities" (i.e., which will trigger a filing requirement of an acquisition of at least 10% of the voting rights by a non-EU/EFTA investor) that are essential to public security and order by default.
+On May 20, 2020, the Federal government approved the draft proposal after narrowing down the scope a bit.
+Four of the clauses aim at protecting the healthcare sector.
+The final list includes:

-- Companies which develop or produce personal protective equipment as defined in Article 3, number 1 of Regulation (EU) 2016/425 of the European Parliament and of the Council of 9 March 2016 on personal protective equipment or supply preliminary products or components for their development or manufacture such kind of products;
+- Companies which develop or manufacture personal protective equipment as defined in Article 3, number 1 of Regulation (EU) 2016/425 of the European Parliament and of the Council of 9 March 2016 on personal protective equipment;

 - Companies which develop, manufacture, provide to the market or hold a corresponding marketing authorization under pharmaceutical law for essential medicinal products as defined in Section 2 para.
 1 of the German Medicinal Products Act (Arzneimittelgesetz), including their initial and active substances designed to ensure the provision of health care to the citizens;

-- Companies which distribute or manufacture or distribute precursor/intermediate products or components for the development or manufacture medical devices within the meaning of the German Law on Medical Devices (Medizinprodukterecht) which are used for diagnosis, prevention, monitoring, prediction, prognosis and treatment or alleviation of life-threatening and highly contagious infectious diseases;
+- Companies which develop or manufacture medical devices within the meaning of the German Law on Medical Devices (Medizinprodukterecht) which are used for diagnosis, prevention, monitoring, prediction, prognosis and treatment or alleviation of life-threatening and highly contagious infectious diseases;

-- Companies which develop, manufacture, supply or distribute precursor/intermediate products or components for their development or manufacture in vitro diagnostic medical products or devices within the meaning of the German Law on Medical Devices, which are intended to provide information on physiological or pathological processes or conditions or to establish or monitor therapeutic measures relating to life-threatening and highly contagious infectious diseases.
+- Companies which develop or manufacture in vitro diagnostic medical products or devices within the meaning of the German Law on Medical Devices, which are intended to provide information on physiological or pathological processes or conditions or to establish or monitor therapeutic measures relating to life-threatening and highly contagious infectious diseases.

-Interested parties were entitled to comment the draft AWV amendment until April 30, 2020; the expert opinons are available on the BMWi-Homepage.
+Interested parties were entitled to comment the draft AWV amendment until April 30, 2020; the expert opinions are available on the BMWi-Homepage.
 Generally, the draft AWV amendment has been criticized as too broad and essentially capturing any deals in the healthcare industry involving non-EU/EFTA acquirers.
-It will likely be narrowed down in terms of the products and companies covered in the healthcare industry, e.g., regarding those that merely distribute some of the products mentioned.

-Additionally, the draft amendment seeks to clarify that an investment review is also possible for asset (and not only share) deals, notably when separable parts of a company or essential assets of a German target in the industries identified is planned.
+Also, the amendment seeks to clarify that an investment review is also possible for asset (and not only share) deals, notably when separable parts of a company or essential assets of a German target in the industries identified is planned.

 Additionally, a further AWG amendment is currently in the German legislative process (see our Client Alert on the draft AWG-amendment from February).
 As soon as that AWG amendment will have come into force, all investments subject to a notification obligation under the AWV are provisionally void until clearance has been or is deemed to be granted.
 As a result, it will no longer be possible, even in the event of a cross-sectoral review process, to consummate any acquisition during an ongoing investment review process (albeit that most companies have elected not to do that previously either and typically waited for BMWi clearance, and in some cases even carved out Germany pending such clearance while closing globally otherwise), if the company in question is particularly security-relevant within the meaning of the AWV.
 That way, the legislator intends to prevent the consummation of transactions whose security-relevant effects are to be avoided.